ncatlab/nlab-content/pages/6/4/3/9/9346/content.md

 In string theory this happens with _all_ the parameters.
 (Except for one single constant: the string [[coupling constant]].
 From the perspective of "[[M-theory]]" even that disappears.
 See at [string theory -- scales](string+theory#Scales).)
 There is no external choice of parameter, but there remains the choice of studying "solutions to the equations of motion" (which in string theory means: choices of 2d [[CFT]]s) which might model observed physics.

 That is why in string theory instead of adjusting parameters one searches solutions.
-Since these are also called "[[vacua]]", one searches vacua.
+Since these are also called "[[string vacua]]" (see at _[What is a string vacuum?](#WhatIsAStringVacuum)_), one searches vacua.
 The infamous term "[[landscape of string theory vacua]]" refers to attempts to understand the space of possibilities here more globally.
 But very little is actually known to date.

 In summary: [[model (in theoretical physics)|models]] built in string theory make predictions just as any other [[model (in theoretical physics)|model]] in theoretical physics does.
 The situation is actually better in that in principle the choice of model in string theory is constrained by the theory.
 While the [[standard model of particle physics]] is just written to paper, when one reproduces approximations to it in string theory one has to check that various consistency conditions are satisfied which guarantee that the parameters assumed indeed do arise as configurations of the fields in the theory.